 A Science, Education, and Climate Change Symposium: Bringing Together Working Scientists, Journalists, Activists, and Teachers: Grades 3-12

 Monday, March 30 - Wednesday, April 1, 2020

-In today’s hyper-connected world, fighting global warming needs to be a priority for all of us, especially educators who care about young people and the planet.
+As we raise young citizens and activists, the climate crisis needs to be a priority for all of us, especially educators who care about young people and the planet.
 This institute is designed for teachers, school leaders, and environmental educators who are already convinced that climate change is the biggest problem facing our students’ generation and want to take immediate action.
 Alongside the profound challenge of climate warming, we also want to tackle the crisis in science about getting people to care– how to present information, argue, and educate in ways that stir people’s emotions and minds.

-Join us for a three-day symposium where we’ll begin to tackle this question: How can our schools and our curriculum take seriously the challenge of climate change and begin to empower our students to move our country, and our world, in the right direction?
+Join a group of scientists, educators, journalists, and activists of all ages to tackle this question: How can we take seriously the challenge of climate change and begin to empower our students to move our country, and our world, in the right direction?
 While we acknowledge that climate change is far too complex and multifaceted a problem to fully tackle in three days, we can’t wait until we have perfect answers to improve the work we are doing with young people.

 Of course, we’ll also explore pedagogical approaches that can help your students think deeply about climate change.
 As a literacy organization, you’ll hear about the critical reading strategies that help kids be more powerful readers of science texts, and the writing strategies that will help them raise their voices in ethical arguments.
 There’s a lack of writing about climate change for kids, so you’ll hear how you can empower kids to write their own texts about global warming in a way that makes others care, and you’ll get an opportunity to begin producing your own writing.
-Science, technology, engineering, and math skills will be an essential part of the solution, so you’ll hear about key teaching methods (from some of you, we hope) you might harness within those disciplines.
+Science, technology, engineering, and math skills will be an essential part of the solution, so you’ll hear about key teaching methods you might harness within those disciplines.

 We believe strongly that in the face of grim news, it’s not enough to wallow in your knowledge of what’s wrong.
 Instead, we need to empower kids to take real action, and we need to provide the teaching, time, and support necessary for them to do so.
 We’ll share stories of kid activists around the world that are making a difference when it comes to global warming, and suggest ways you might rally your students to action.
 We’ll also examine the role technology can play in this work.
-We hope you’ll be ready to brainstorm with us, so we can learn from the best practices already in play in each of our schools.
+We hope you’ll be ready to share your ideas as well, so we can learn from the best practices already in play in each of our schools.

 $650/$600 NYC DOE